rorywalsh/CsoundUnity/Documentation~/webgl_support.md

 ; tweaked for CsoundUnity - WebGL by gb

 ```
-In the above example there's no binaural 3d processing when isWebGL is set to false in the CsoundUnity inspector, or its checkbox widget value should is set to 0.
+In the above example there's no binaural 3d processing when isWebGL is set to false in the CsoundUnity inspector, or its checkbox widget value  is set to 0.

 ### Supported API methods